gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 Every phase transition involves the breaking of some symmetry.
-Every phase is characterized by an order parameter — a local quantity that is zero in the symmetric phase and nonzero in the broken phase.
+Every phase is characterized by an order parameter, a local quantity that is zero in the symmetric phase and nonzero in the broken phase.